 Another aspect of job boards to keep in mind is the slow turnaround time.
 If you need a shift filled quickly, a job board is not the ideal solution.
 After sorting through candidates and conducting interviews, hiring can take weeks or even months.

 Did you know that current employees can act as restaurant recruiting tools?
 When searching for qualified candidates, ask employees to refer individuals that they think would be a good fit.
-Unlike job boards, there are no monthly fees associated with referrals.
+Unlike job boards, there are no monthly fees associated with referrals, but you can offer an incentive for employees to refer quality candidates.

 Referrals are also likely to produce high-quality applicants.
 One survey of employers found that 88% list referrals as the top source for above-average candidates.